 We recall that $\normreduced{H}$ denotes the order~$p$ reduced form of $H$.
-By slightly modifying this notation we denote by $\reduced{H}$ a terminal graph of the relation $\rightarrow^{\mathrm{bip}_p}$.
-It remains to show that $\reduced{H}$ is unique up to partition-wise isomorphisms.
-For this purpose, we will adapt Corollary~\ref{cor:hom_matrix_nonsingular_mod_p} to the setting of $\numBipHomsTo{H}[p]$ and need to adjust the used notations.
+By slightly modifying this notation, we denote by $\bipreduced{H}$ a terminal graph of the relation {\!$\relArrow[\bip][p]$\!}.
+It remains to show that $\bipreduced{H}$ is unique up to $\bip$-isomorphisms.
+For this purpose, we adapt Corollary~\ref{cor:hom_matrix_nonsingular_mod_p} to bip-homomorphisms.